onlyafly/number-headings-obsidian/README.md

 ## Version History

+### 1.12.0 (Jan 1, 2023)

+* Added support for Roman numerals as numbers.
+See <https://github.com/onlyafly/number-headings-obsidian/issues/34>.

 ### 1.11.0 (Jan 1, 2023)

 * Added the 'start-at' setting to allow numbering to start at a number other than 1.
 See <https://github.com/onlyafly/number-headings-obsidian/issues/33>.